September 30, 2022 by John Fernandez

 Immediately after the session, the tattoo is cleaned and covered with a sterile barrier, which is worn for three days.
 The tattoo is then kept clean for two weeks while it heals.
 “No swimming or soaking during this time,” Ms. Moe says.
 A follow-up appointment eight to ten weeks later lets Ms. Moe and her client evaluate the tattoo once it has healed and add more color or size, if needed.

-The tattoo is permanent and will last a lifetime, according to Ms. Moe, who has her own studio, SUMA Ink, in Homestead, Florida, and also sees patients twice a month at Miami Cancer Institute.
+The tattoo is permanent and will last a lifetime, according to Ms. Moe, who has her own studio, SUMA Ink, in Homestead, Florida, and also sees patients at Miami Cancer Institute on Wednesdays.

-Miami Cancer Institute is where Suzy Turner, a 53-year-old mother and business owner from Kendall, sought treatment for breast cancer in 2018.
+Miami Cancer Institute is where Suzy Turner, a 54-year-old mother and business owner from Kendall, sought treatment for breast cancer in 2018.
 Following her subsequent bilateral mastectomy in 2019, Mrs. Turner had breast reconstruction surgery done by Dr. Miguel Medina, who referred her to Ms. Moe for the “finishing touch.”
-In February, she became the very first patient to receive a 3D Nipple Areola Tattoo at Miami Cancer Institute.
+In February 2020, she became the very first patient to receive a 3D Nipple Areola Tattoo at Miami Cancer Institute.

-Mrs. Turner had her first session with Ms. Moe this February.
-The coronavirus pandemic put the final step of her healing process on hold, however, and it wasn’t until June of this year that she was able to schedule her follow-up appointment.
+Mrs. Turner had her first session with Ms. Moe in February 2020.
+The coronavirus pandemic put the final step of her healing process on hold, however, and it wasn’t until June of last year that she was able to schedule her follow-up appointment.
 Today, her tattoos are completely healed and she couldn’t be happier with the results.

 “They look great – they’re very similar to what I had before, in terms of color and shape.
 They even passed the ‘sister-in-law test’,” Mrs. Turner says with a laugh.